 Four Local Law Enforcement Professionals Graduate FBI National Academy

-Federal Bureau of Investigation (FBI) Sacramento Field Office congratulates four local law enforcement professionals on their graduation from the FBI National Academy Class #282.
+SACRAMENTO—The Federal Bureau of Investigation (FBI) Sacramento Field Office congratulates four local law enforcement professionals on their graduation from FBI National Academy Session #288.
 Each of the following graduates represents a law enforcement agency based within the 34-county region the FBI Sacramento Field Office serves:

-The FBI National Academy welcomes approximately 265 law enforcement professionals to the FBI training facility in Quantico, Virginia, for each class.
+The FBI National Academy welcomes more than 200 law enforcement professionals to the FBI training facility in Quantico, Virginia, for each session.
 Students represent local, county, tribal, state, military, and federal law enforcement agencies from the United States and more than 150 partner nations.
-Courses during the rigorous, 10-week program include intelligence theory, terrorism and terrorist mindsets, management science, law, behavioral science, law enforcement communication, and forensic science.
+Courses during the rigorous, 11-week program include intelligence theory, terrorism and terrorist mindsets, management science, law, behavioral science, law enforcement communication, and forensic science.
 Students and their respective law enforcement agencies receive tuition, books, equipment, meals, lodging, and travel to and from the training facility at no cost.

-Since its founding in 1935, more than 53,000 law enforcement professionals graduated from the FBI National Academy.
-The program originally launched as the “FBI Police Training School” in response to the 1930 Wickersham Commission report recommending standardization and professionalization of law enforcement in the United States through centralized training.
+Since its founding in 1935, a total of 54,763 law enforcement professionals have graduated the FBI National Academy.
+The program originally launched as the “FBI Police Training School” in response to the 1930 Wickersham Commission Report recommending standardization and professionalization of law enforcement in the United States though centralized training.
 At the time, courses included scientific aids in crime detection, preparation of reports, and criminal investigation techniques as well as administration and organization.